swatis-unify/config-editor/README.md

 * CSS re-organize.
 (Where to use inline, where to use less)
 * Unit test coverage.
 * Enable redux-immutable-state-invariant.
 (Or use immutable.js or something)
+* Handle if anything crashes in the client side.